zhanglab/psamm/docs/commands.rst

 model can be imposed that remove internal flux loops.
 See the section on the :ref:`commands-fba` command for more information on this option.

+It is also possible to print out the flux of all reactions for each step in the robustness simulation instead of just printing the varying reaction flux.
+This can be done through using the ``--all-reaction-fluxes`` option.

+The Robustness command can also be run as parallel processes to speed up simulations done on larger models.
+This can be done using the ``--parallel`` option.
+Either a specific number of parallel jobs can be given or 0 can be given to automatically detect and use the maximum number of parallel processes.

 Random sparse network (``randomsparse``)
 ----------------------------------------